Alpha Kappa Psi: Board of directors

 The board of directors is the supreme legislative, judicial and oversight body of the fraternity outside of meetings of the chapter congress (held every two years at the convention).
 The board was originally known as the grand council, and it was made up of the president, vice presidents and regional directors.
 In 1959, the term "board of directors" replaced "grand council."
 In 1995, the present-day structure of the board was formed and the president, vice presidents, and regional director positions were moved out of the board and over to the national management team.
 The board of directors is now made up of nine alumni, elected for three-year terms, staggering three elected each year.
 BOD officers are the board chair, vice chair, the secretary, and the treasurer.
 The chair of the board position is now the highest-ranking officer position of Alpha Kappa Psi, equivalent to the former national president position prior to 1995 and grand president position prior to 1959.
-As of August 2023, the chair of the board is Michael G. Dickerson.
+As of August 2025, the chair of the board is Jane Azzinaro, re-elected to her second and final term for 2026-2027.